 2. Pay Transparency Mandates

-Starting in 2025, Illinois, Minnesota, Vermont, Massachusetts, and New Jersey will require employers to disclose salary ranges and benefits in job postings.
-This aims to ensure fair pay and transparency for job seekers.
-Learn more here.
+Starting in 2025, Illinois, Minnesota, Vermont, Massachusetts, and New Jersey require employers to disclose salary ranges and, in some cases, benefits in job postings.
+These laws aim to boost fairness and transparency in hiring.

 What’s new:

-- Illinois (Jan 1, 2025): Companies with 15+ employees must include salary and benefits in job postings and inform current employees about promotion opportunities.
+- Illinois (Jan 1, 2025): 15+ employees must disclose salary and benefits in postings and notify internal teams about promotions.

-- Minnesota (Jan 1, 2025): Employers with 30+ employees must list a fixed salary or pay range in job postings.
+- Minnesota (Jan 1, 2025): Employers with 30+ employees must publish a fixed salary or pay range in job postings.

-- Massachusetts (Oct 29, 2025): Companies with 25+ employees must provide pay ranges for job postings and promotions.
+- Massachusetts (Oct 29, 2025): 25+ employees must provide pay ranges in postings and promotion discussions, with tiered penalties for repeated violations.

 3. Consumer Data Privacy Laws